-Standards developed by DMTF for system virtualization management define a consistent way for managing any virtualized environment.
+Standards developed by DMTF for system virtualization management define a consistent way for managing any virtualized environment (i.e. virtual machines manager and associated virtual machines).
 The standards allow all vendors to easily develop interoperable management solutions that lower management complexity and cost, especially in a heterogeneous, multi-vendor environment.
 For example, by supporting these management standards, virtual machines and their deployments can be managed in the same fashion, independent of vendors.
 The entire virtualized environment could be managed from a single management console.

-DMTF standards for managing virtualized systems are built on and extend the existing standards for managing servers called Systems Management Architecture for Server Hardware (SMASH) and the underlying DMTF management data model called CIM (Common Information Model).
+DMTF standards for managing virtualized systems extend the existing standards for managing servers called SMASH (Systems Management Architecture for Server Hardware) and the underlying DMTF management data model called CIM (Common Information Model).
 Due to this, vendors can develop management features that are consistent for both physical and virtual systems.
 Administrators can then easily leverage their familiarity with server management to manage virtual systems.
-This lowers the administrator's learning curve when introducing new virtualization technologies, reduces complexity and thus lowers IT costs of adopting virtualization.
+This lowers the administrator's learning curve when introducing new virtualization technologies, reduces complexity, and thus lowers IT costs of adopting virtualization.